Papyrus Carlsberg Collection: Carlsberg Papyrus VIII

 The Carlsberg papyrus 8 is an ancient Egyptian medical papyrus written in hieratic.
 The recto concerns eye diseases and the verso deals with birth prognoses (how to determine whether a woman is pregnant; how to determine the sex of the child).
 The recto text dates to the 18th Dynasty (c.
 1500 BCE), while the verso was recorded several generations later (c.
 1400 BCE).
 The papyrus is one of very few medical texts surviving from pharaonic Egypt.

 While similar to the Kahun and Berlin Papyrus, Carlsburg papyrus 8 goes into much more detail on pregnancy, covering methods such as determining whether or not a woman will give birth through the use of hippopotamus excrement.
 Carlsberg Papyrus 8 sheds light on how women will conceive and whether or not they will conceive, using garlic.
 This garlic is used as an indicator once properly placed in the body of a woman.

-The verso was published in 1939 by Erik Iversen.
-The recto remains unpublished; Iversen claims it is "almost word for word identical with the corresponding chapters of the Ebers Papyrus".
+The verso was published in 1939 by Erik Iversen., and the recto in 2024.
 Iversen dated the papyrus as follows: "They are inscribed on both sides in two different hands, most probably dating from the time about the 19—20th dynasty."